rememberYou/GiveMeYourHand/README.md

 # GiveMeYourHand
-GiveMeYourHelp is a first project with Laravel.
+GiveMeYourHand is a first project with Laravel.